German Visa Passport Requirements

 Individuals with German passports and citizens of the EU and Schengen countries do not require visas to enter Germany.

-All other travelers require a visa to enter Germany and the Schengen area.
+According to German Schengen visa requirements, other travelers require a visa to enter Germany and the Schengen area.
 The issuance of Schengen visas (C visas) for stays of up to 90 days is regulated uniformly throughout the Schengen area.
 In addition, there are national visas (D visas) for longer stays – for example, for work, study, or family reunification.
 The German Foreign Office defines the criteria for granting these visas in consultation with other national authorities.

 You apply for a visa for Germany at a German mission abroad (embassy or consulate) in your country of residence.
+Since the June 2024 fee increase, a short-stay Schengen visa (Type C) generally costs €90 for adults and €45 for children aged 6 to 12.
+A German national visa (Type D) generally costs €75.

 Passport requirements for Germany